-When adults have an anxiety, trauma or grief, talking things through with another person helps to process and resolve feelings.
-Often children are not able to talk about what is troubling them, either because it is too upsetting or simply because they do not have the maturity to process and articulate their feelings.
-Unresolved difficulties and unexpressed emotions can present themselves in the form of anger and difficult behaviours, sleep disorders,
+When adults have anxiety, trauma or grief, talking about it to another person helps to process active and painful emotions and allow them to be filed in memory.
+Sometimes children, and especially young children, are not able to talk about what is troubling them, either because it is too painful, or simply because they do not have the maturity to untangle and articulate their emotions.
+When we cannot express our emotions verbally we express them in our behaviours.

 I have worked extensively with children in care, either during and around transition from birth family to foster care, or foster care into adoptive families.
-This kind of work often involves supporting deeply traumatised children and young people who have a very poor sense of self worth or self belief.
-I have worked extensively with children, adolescents and young adults both privately and through the NHS Community Wellbeing Service.
-Many of the young people I see for counselling are high risk and present issues such as suicidal ideation/attempts, substance misuse, self harm and risky behaviour.
+This kind of work often involves working with deeply traumatised children and young people who have a very poor sense of self worth or self belief.
+I have trained and worked with The Place2Be, counselling children in primary school in London.
+I am School Counsellor in two schools in Brighton and Hove, and at an Alternative Provision College (primary and secondary aged young people excluded from mainstream school) in West Sussex.
+I see children and young people for counselling with the Brighton and Hove Community Wellbeing Service (NHS).
+I am a member of the BACP 'Children and Young People Division'.

 I offer a free telephone assessment with parents who are considering counselling for their child.
 I invite parents/carers to join their child or adolescent for part, or all of their first counselling session if that is the young person's wish.
 The counselling session is a special 'private' space for the child or young person, and I make it clear to them that counselling is a confidential space.
 It is important that I get a sense of the child's world from their perspective, and that a trusting relationship can develop so that the child or young person feels able to express themselves freely.